top of page

 side view of a whiskey barrel aging in the warehouse, showing lettering in chalk saying what is inside the barrel

-The ever animated David took us for our tutored tasting in the private tasting rooms.
+Next, the final flourish, and the ever animated David took us for our tutored tasting in the private tasting rooms.
 Buffalo Trace went ahead with plans to expand its event space and tasting areas in 2020, and the Tasting Rooms are located next to the new Giants of Bourbon Hall, an event space that is available to rent after hours.

 wood and glass wall of the new tasting rooms at buffalo trace distillery, showing a view into the room beyond filled with tasting tables and tasting glasses and trays

-We were disappointed to find branded plastic tasting cups rather than glass ones, as for me they just don't convey the flavours and notes properly.
+We were disappointed to find branded plastic tasting cups rather than glass ones, as for me they just don't convey the bourbon flavours and notes properly.
 You certainly cannot see the legs when you swirl in plastic.
 However, we got vodka, root beer and bourbon cream, along with the standard Buffalo Trace, plus the Eagle Rare and Colonel E.H.Taylor.
 These last two often change to Blanton's, Sazerac Rye or W.L.Weller, depending on availability.

 a tasting mat made from printed paper, on top of which sits 6 plastic, small glasses filled with various spirits